 Selling, general and administrative expenses increased 16.3% to \$38.2 million in 1999 from \$32.9 million in 1998.
 These expenses as a percentage of revenue remained constant at 2.9%.
 While the percentage of revenue is consistent with the prior year, the \$5.3 million increase in expenses is primarily attributed to information systems, travel and outside services.
-The Company's increased information systems expenditures related to consulting, Year 2000 remediation and validation, and enhancements to the Company's operating system.
-Travel and related expenses increased due primarily to a national sales meeting held in 1999 that was not held in the previous year and increased expenditures to support growth in the Company's niche logistics services.
-Outside service expenditures relate to contracted temporary labor and other services to handle increased business for niche logistics services and outside sales commissions.
+The Company's increased information, and enhancements to the Company's operating system.
+Travel and related expenses increased due primarily to a national sales meeting held in 1999 that was not held in the previous year and increased expenditures to support growth in the Company's nickel services to handle increased business for nicke logistics services and outside sales commissions.